 Space requirements.
 CSWE standards state that "The social work program must have sufficient jurisdiction over physical space to realize program goals.
 This includes classroom space, private faculty offices, office space for administrative and clerical workers, and space for student and faculty meetings and the student organization."
 (See Appendix A, CSWE Evaluative Standard 2.1.6).
 This proposal calls for a departmental office, private offices for the Director, Field Coordinator and five faculty and a student lounge.
 Classrooms dedicated to the new Social Work Department will be needed, including one seminar room.
 Currently the program is housed in the International Student Building and consists of a Departmental Office, Chair's office, Field Coordinator's office, 5 offices for permanent faculty and 3 offices for Child Welfare Training Grant (IV-E) personnel.
 The department also has a small storage area and shares a student lounge with the other occupants of the International Student building.
 There is an open seminar room that is scheduled by the Office of International Programs.
 Classrooms are shared with the Department of Criminology, Sociology and Geography.
-Plans are underway to move the entire department to the Chickasaw building and office space will be designed to meet the needs of the Bachelors program as well as the master's program.
-There will be a departmental office, chair's office, field coordinator's office storage area/work room, offices for 8 permanent faculty in addition to the chair and field coordinator's office.
+Plans are underway to move the entire department to the Chickasaw building and office space will be a departmental office, chair's office, field coordinator's office.
+Three offices for 8 permanent faculty in addition to the chair and field coordinator's office.
 Three offices will be included for temporary faculty which includes IV-E faculty and adjunct faculty.
 Four small to medium classrooms will be assigned to the department within the structure.